paulfioravanti/paulfioravanti.github.io/_posts/2024-02-21-amazon-prime-localisation-fail.md

 it seems most people do not notice or care about.
 But, it goes to show that internationalisation/localisation is hard, and even for huge companies with lots of resources like Amazon, there is always room for improvement.

+[^1]: Unfortunately, this Japanese translation itself is also inappropriate,
+      since it contains the word "film/movie" in it ("映画"), and the tag is applied to media that are not classified as films, like TV series.
+For artistic works, I would think that "海外作品" (_kaigai sakuhin_; overseas [artistic] works) is a better fit.

 [Amazon Prime]: https://www.primevideo.com/
 [Death's Game]: https://www.primevideo.com/detail/0ST2GP2VV9J9AKW7YJ6PZ67UYN/ref=atv_sr_fle_c_Tn74RA_1_1_1?sr=1-1&pageTypeIdSource=ASIN&pageTypeId=B0CPS4KSVD&qid=1708476755572